zsquareplusc/python-msp430-tools/doc/assembler.rst

     :return: Dictionary with recursively expanded memory map.

     Return the memory map of a specific MCU.
-If the definition depends on others its expanded so that a single, complete description is returned.
+If the definition depends on others, it is expanded so that a single, complete description is returned.

 ``msp430.asm.infix2postfix``